 Gorgeous looks in this amazing Sci-Fi movie for sure

-The first thing you’ll observe about Luc Besson’s Valerian is how gorgeous it looks, how much work went into the perfect creation of the planets, worlds and spaceships.
+The first thing you’ll observe is how gorgeous this movie looks, how much work that went into perfection in the creation of the planets, worlds, and spaceships.
 In a time where nearly every blockbuster features tons of CGI, Valerian stands out and highlights how cheaply the effects are done in most of the other ones.
-You will be stunned by all the details that have been put into all the details of the worlds and aliens creations.
+You will be stunned by all the details that have been put into all the details of the worlds and alien’s creations.
 This totally blew us a lot!

-Especially one of the planets where some of the aliens lives on.
-It’s like I would like know much more about that world.
-The sequence were quite in-depth on whats going on, but I would like to see even more.
-What did these aliens eat and how daily life sort of were, because the story in this movie changes the beat a bit when a happening happens on this planet.
+Especially one of the planets where some of the aliens live on.
+It’s like I would like to know much more about that world.
+The sequence was quite in-depth on what’s going on, but I would like to see even more.
+What did these aliens eat and how daily life sort of was because the story in this movie changes the beat a bit when a happening happens on this planet.

 Amazingly characters and artistic alien creations

 Next, the sheer inventiveness of designers, artists, set builders, wardrobe and makeup – again, makes us painfully realize how off-the-rack and dull most blockbusters are.
 Add to that Luc Besson’s quirky aesthetics and you’re in a world that’s nearly overpowering you with its inventiveness, it’s a visual extravaganza, and also plain fun.
 I mean, a movie where a Jessica Rabbit doesn’t feel forced or out of place, that’s just unique.
 Many characters in this movie changed them for the better except for the main character.
 That made me feel a bit sad and frustrated.